 Fish processing and wholesale are the fishery industry’s largest segments

-After one year of profit, revenue in the fishery industry showed a decrease in 2016.
+After one year of decrease, revenues in the fishery industry showed an increase in 2016.
 Fishing companies were the only segment where revenue decreased: the revenue of the other fishery industry actors increased.

 “Wholesale revenue increased the most, by 15 per cent.
-Fish wholesalers achieved the largest profits in the fishery industry in 2016: EUR 322 million.
-Profits from fish processing amounted to EUR 311 million,” Kärnä says.
+Fish wholesalers achieved the largest revenues in the fishery industry in 2016: EUR 322 million.
+Revenues from fish processing amounted to EUR 311 million,” Kärnä says.

 In 2016, there were 173 companies with aquaculture as their main line of business in Finland.
 The aquaculture companies are divided into five categories based on their main production orientation.
 The categories are: marine food fish production, freshwater food fish production, recirculating aquaculture systems, hatcheries & nurseries and ponds.